 |Tomatoes of all different shapes, sizes, and colors from the field!
 Summer, 2019

-The Specialty Greens share this week will be receiving Arugula and the Herb Share will receive Mint.
-Arugula and mint will also be available in the farm store.
+The Specialty Greens share this week will be receiving Lettuce Mix and the Herb Share will receive Cilantro.
+Lettuce mix and cilantro will also be available in the farm store.

 Pick up is in the barn anytime after 3:30pm